deckhouse/deckhouse/docs/documentation/pages/installing/README.md

 done

 if [ -n "$lb_ip" ]; then
-  echo_err "Load balancer external ip: $lb_ip"
-else
-  echo_err "Load balancer external ip did not get" exit 1 fi
+  echo_err "The load balancer external ip: $lb_ip" else echo_err "Could not get the external ip of the load balancer" exit 1 fi

 outContent="{\"frontend_ips\":[\"$lb_ip\"]}"

 if [ -z "$OUTPUT" ]; then
-  echo_err "OUTPUT env is empty.
-Result has not been written to output file." else echo "$outContent" > "$OUTPUT" fi
+  echo_err "The OUTPUT env is empty.
+The result was not saved to the output file." else echo "$outContent" > "$OUTPUT" fi